How to sell a car: step by step guide

 Make a car profile

 Your car profile is your car’s advert to any interested car buyers.
-Unlike an advert, though, you shouldn’t be making it flashy and super creative.
-People know what to expect of a car profile, and if you start rewriting the rules it may come across as you just not really knowing what you’re doing, which is never a good thing.
+But you don’t need to make it flashy and super creative.
+People know what to expect of a car profile, and it’s more important to meet the buyers expectations and demonstrate you know what you’re doing.

-Car profiles don’t have to be endless essays about how much you love driving your car and how the next owner will, too.
-It should just contain all the key information, clearly displayed.
+Car profiles should contain all the key information, clearly displayed.
 This should include:

 • Make